 The guest access policies when accessing Maple Leaf Lounges using a premium Aeroplan credit card vary by issuer:

 - The American Express Aeroplan Reserve Card and American Express Aeroplan Business Reserve Card allow primary and supplementary cardholders to each bring one guest free of charge as an ongoing perk.

-Meanwhile, Aeroplan 50K members and above are entitled to unlimited lounge access at any location around the world.
+Aeroplan members with Aeroplan 50K status and above are entitled to unlimited lounge access at any location around the world.